aws/aws-advanced-go-wrapper/docs/user-guide/SupportForRDSMultiAzDBCluster.md

 ## General Usage

 The process of using the AWS Advanced Go Wrapper with RDS Multi-AZ DB Clusters is the same as using it with an RDS Aurora cluster.
 All properties, configurations, functions, etc., remain consistent.
-Instead of connecting to a generic database endpoint, replace the endpoint with the Cluster Writer Endpoint provided by the RDS Multi-AZ DB Cluster.
+Instead of connecting to a generic database endpoint, replace the endpoint with a Cluster Endpoint provided by the RDS Multi-AZ DB Cluster.

 ### MySQL

-To prepare a connection with MySQL in a Multi-AZ Cluster, please refer to [this example](../../examples/aws_simple_connection_mysql_example.go).
+To prepare a connection with MySQL with the AWS Advanced Go Wrapper please refer to [this example](../../examples/aws_simple_connection_mysql_example.go).

 ### PostgreSQL